cfern108/J124-Final-Project-Data-Analysis-and-Visualization-of-WIC-Participation-Rates-Concentration-on-Preg/README.md

 23. Filter the table to only show data for 'Alabama, Alaska, and Arizona.'
 24. Evaluate data.
 <img width="919" alt="analysis #5 pt 3" src="https://user-images.githubusercontent.com/109619760/184131128-75bda97d-a28d-4175-bc00-034502530f38.png">
+### *ANSWER KEY:*
+* Average Total WIC Participation (2013): Arizona (161,747.75), Alaska (23,054.67), Alabama (139,000.50).
+* Average Total WIC Participation (2014): Arizona (153,401.42), Alaska (19,604.67), Alabama (19,120.92).
+* Average Total WIC Participation (2015): Arizona (148,207.75), Alaska (19,682), Alabama (132,132.75).
+* Average Total WIC Participation (2016): Arizona (145,778), Alaska (19,120.92), Alabama (129,159.92).
+* In general, the figures for total WIC participation all gradually decreased through the years per state.
+Similarly, the figures for pregnant women all gradually decreased through the years per state as well.
+Meanwhile, the figures for postpartum women in Alaska and Arizona all gradually decreased through the years.
+However, the figures for postpartum women in Alabama from (2013-2016) show a decrease, increase, decrease from the time period, with the (2016) average WIC participation being (567.58) higher than it was in (2013).